TheMythologist/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UndoRedoState4.puml" alt="UndoRedoState4" />

 Step 6.
 The user executes `clear`, which calls `Model#commitGreyBook()`.
 Since the `currentStatePointer` is not pointing at the end of the `GreyBookStateList`, all GreyBook states after the `currentStatePointer` will be purged.
 Reason: It no longer makes sense to redo the `add n/David …​` command.
-This is the behavior that most modern desktop applications follow.
+This is the behaviour that most modern desktop applications follow.

 <puml src="diagrams/UndoRedoState5.puml" alt="UndoRedoState5" />

-The following activity diagram summarizes what happens when a user executes a new command:
+The following activity diagram summarises what happens when a user executes a new command:

 <puml src="diagrams/CommitActivityDiagram.puml" width="250" />